leobudima/elogii-blog/content/routing-api-plug-into-any-business-system-software-or-app-with-elogii.md

 And how you perform all of those activities as part of your overall business strategy.

 In fact, [Gartner’s top strategic technology trends for 2022](https://www.gartner.com/en/information-technology/insights/top-technology-trends) states that:

+> Hyperautomation is a disciplined, business-driven approach to rapidly identify, vet and automate as many business and IT processes as possible.
+>
+> Hyperautomation enables scalability, remote operation and business model disruption.

 That said: